Dargaville: Road

 Dargaville is on the junction of State Highways 12 and 14.
+Pouto Road, which travels south along the Pouto Peninsula towards the townships of Te Kōpuru and Pouto, terminates at the junction of State Highway 12 in Mangawhare, whereas Hokianga Road transforms into Waihue Road just beyond the township of Dargaville, leading to the nearby rural locality of Waihue.

 Rail

 North of the town, the Donnellys Crossing Section railway was established to provide access to other logging activities.
 The first portion of this line was opened in 1889, it reached its greatest extent in 1923, and after operating isolated from the national rail network for decades, it was connected with the North Auckland Line by the Dargaville Branch in 1940.
 The Donnelly's Crossing Section closed in 1959, but the Dargaville Branch remains in use by a tourist venture, having had freight services withdrawn by KiwiRail since October 2014.

 Air

-The Dargaville aerodrome is located on the banks of the Northern Wairoa River just south of the town of Dargaville.
+The Dargaville aerodrome is located on the banks of the Wairoa River within the locality of Turiwiri, just south of the town of Dargaville.

 Farming

 The area around Dargaville is now predominantly a farming region and supports extensive dairy, beef, and sheep farms, as well as a thriving plantation forest industry.
 The Silver Fern Farms meat processing plant is located on Tuna Street.
 It employed 300 staff in 2021.